olinrobotics/fixedWingResearch/Flight Modes.md

-# Autonomous flying with pixhawk
+# Flight Modes
+Official and unofficial descriptions of pixhawk flight modes

 # Table of Contents
   * [Fly By Wire_A (FBWA)](#FBWA)